VME P2 Connector Pin-Out

 The P2 connector also provides 2 rows of 32 pins (64 pins) on rows "A" and "C" (labeled "N/C" above) as user defined pins.
 These pins are not bused on the back plane and may be used by the board for any reason.
 Of coarse, all boards use them to increase their I/O.

-Some boards adopt the "user defined" pins of rows "A" and "C" in a unique fashion, so the signals coming out will only support their card.
+Some boards adopt the "user defined" pins of rows A and C in a unique fashion, so the signals coming out will only support their card.
 Other cards will follow an IEEE or VITA standard to support their I/O, and still others don't require the additional I/O and don't bus the signals at all.
 Many cards use the pins to communicate with "Transition" cards which either reside in the rear of the chassis or the rear of the back-plane.
 For the cards which bus their signals as defined by a specification, their are a number of them, a short list is provided (with details, on either the "Mezzanine Bus" page or the "VME (P2) Add on Buses" page.

 When the board uses a daughter card it may follow one of the Mezzanine standards to bring out its I/O. The IP standard is normally used to produce more (varied) I/O, or the PMC standard may be used (which provides more processing power).